-The easiest way to travel there is with the Vietnam eVisa, an electronic visa that is available for nationals of many countries including the United Kingdom, Canada, Australia, and the US.
-After filling in the simple Vietnam eVisa application form you can print off your visa and thus avoid queueing at an embassy.
+The easiest way to travel there is with the Vietnam travel eVisa, an electronic visa that is available for nationals of many countries including the United Kingdom, Canada, Australia, and the US.
+After filling in the simple Vietnam eVisa application form online you can print off your visa and thus avoid queueing at an embassy.

 Despite being safe and easy to travel to Vietnam, like all countries, is not without its problems, and it is best to be aware of these before starting your journey.
 Read on to discover Vietnam travel advice.